sonatype/helm3-charts/nexus-repository-manager/README.md

 helm install -f myvalues.yaml ./ --name sonatype-nexus
 ```

-The default login is admin/admin123
+The default login is randomized and can be found in sonatype /sonatype-work/admin.password
+or you can override this behavior by setting an environmental variable
+NEXUS_SECURITY_RANDOMPASSWORD to 'true'

 ## Uninstalling the Chart